Mortgage

 The Federal Housing Administration (FHA) insures FHA loans funded by approved lenders.
 Because they have looser requirements, FHA loans can be a good option for homebuyers who can’t reach the 620 credit threshold required by conventional loans or struggle to afford the closing costs on a loan.

-You could qualify for an FHA loan with a credit score as low as 500, but you’ll be required to make a larger down payment.
+You could qualify for an FHA loan with a credit score as low as 500, but you’ll need to make a larger down payment.
 All borrowers are required to pay upfront and annual FHA mortgage insurance premiums, no matter their credit score or down payment amount.
-FHA borrowers putting the minimum 3.5% down will pay FHA mortgage insurance for the life of the loan — but the good news is that FHA annual insurance premiums recently got cheaper.
-The FHA reduced the amount by 0.30 percentage points this March, saving homeowners an average of $800 per year.
+FHA borrowers who make the minimum 3.5% down payment will pay FHA mortgage insurance for the life of the loan.

 Eligibility requirements include: